shirase/yii2-starter-kit/UPGRADE.md

 3.0.7
 -----
-Update your page type plugins, use new `PageTypePlugin` interface, or pull `bc-3.0.7` release for backward compatibility
+Update your page type plugins, use new `PageTypePlugin` interface

 3.0.6
 -----